What to do in Rio de Janeiro – Guide for First Time Visitors

 Rio de Janeiro is called Cidade Maravilhosa, or The Marvelous City, for a reason; it has a lot more to offer than it’s famous beaches.
 There every visitor wants to return.
 So did we of Gringo Rio, we came, fell in love and stayed.
 The beauty and vibrant life of the city got under our skin and once that happens, there is no way back.
 But where to start and what to do in Rio de Janeiro if it’s your first time?
 This article is written to give you an overall idea of what to expect from the city, useful tricks and tips of Rio and of course things you can’t miss during your stay.

 If you want to get a good first impression of the Marvelous City we recommend spending at least five days to a week in Rio.
 This gives you the time to visit places more calmly without having to rush from one highlight to another to check them of your to-do list.
 After all your on holiday, right?
 But the reality is that most visitors stay in Rio for three days.
 So our first advice would be, choose your activities wisely, enjoy them thoroughly and make sure to not rush yourself.
+You have to leave something for your next visit as well, right?

 The must do highlights in Rio